shahjinal8899/JSAppleSignIn/README.md

 • App ID with Sign in with Apple capability

 # 📄 Code Overview
 • AppleSignInVC.swift: Displays the Apple Sign-In button and handles the authentication flow.
 It contains logic to perform Sign in with Apple and manage tokens.
-Also displays name, email and user identifier
+Also displays name, email and user identifier.

 # 🧪 Testing Notes
 • First-time sign-ins provide the full name and email.